Do Words Good — Swipe File dowordsgood.com/copywriting-swipe-file

 How to use this for your brand

 Peachies' whole business model is built on subscriptions.
 Their nappies are not an impulse purchase in the shop.
 They’re not an “oh, can you grab some Peachies and some formula on your way home?”
 Not to mention, they’re more expensive per nappy.
-And yet, they grew roughly 10X in 2024 through their subscription model.
+And yet, they grew roughly 10X in 2024 through their subscription model alone.
 And that doesn’t happen by accident.
-Here's a few things this bit of copy does really well:
+And this copy, no matter how un-sexy it is, is doing a lot of work to nudge people towards subscriptions:

-• It focuses on the daily win, not the rare disaster.
-Leaks and poonamis happen every now and again.
+• It focuses on the daily win, not the every now and again disaster.
+Leaks and poop-splosions happen every now and again.
 Sleep deprivation happens every night.
-And when Peachies are asking for a monthly subscription not a quick impulse purchase, they need messaging that makes their product feel like it’s going to have daily value.
+So when Peachies are asking for a monthly subscription not a quick impulse purchase, they need messaging that makes their product feel like it’s going to have daily value.

 • It uses positive framing.
 They could have said “no more sleepless nights” or “it’s 3am and they’ve just woken again because the nappy has leaked”.
 Instead, they paint a positive picture of a serene, calm night of full sleep.
-(And as we know, positive framing as a rule just works better.)
+(Which is smart because positive framing as a rule just works better.)

 • It sounds premium.
 “Perfect nights” reads calm, competent and elegant.
 “Poonami” doesn’t.
 And while both are valid messaging strategies (Pampers Poonami ads performed really well), only one pairs naturally with B-Corp badges, awards and higher price points.
 All of Peachies’ copy builds that sense of quality and premiumness through the things it chooses to say (and not say).
 And that sense of quality helps customers justify the purchase.